alnoorp/GrabGravatar/README.md

 ## Description

-Adds a profile photo from Gravatar based on the email address stored in the User Id field.
+A Piwik plugin that adds a profile photo from Gravatar based on the email address stored in the User Id field.

 ## FAQ